LogoDynamiCtrl: Rethinking the Basic Structure and the Role of Text for High-quality Human Image Animation

 Mixed Video-Image Finetuning

-DynamiCtrl is a novel framework that enhances pose-guided video synthesis in MM-DiT by emphasizing the role of text.
+DynamiCtrl is a novel framework that enhances pose-guided video synthesis in DiT by emphasizing the role of text.
 It uses a Shared VAE encoder for both reference images and driving pose videos, simplifying the framework by removing the need for a separate pose encoder.
 DynamiCtrl introduces Pose-adaptive Layer Norm to inject sparse pose features into the model while maintaining spatiotemporal consistency.
 It also aligns textual and visual features within the full attention, enabling fine-grained control over both background and motion for the first time.

 BibTeX